wkumari/draft-wkumari-dnsop-trust-management/README.md

    most recent version of the document, open issues, etc should all be available here.
 The authors (gratefully) accept pull requests ]

-Status of This Memo

-   This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.